iman-salmani/iplan/README.md

 ## Installation

 The recommended way of installing IPlan is through Flatpak.
-If you don't have Flatpak, you can get it from [the Flatpak website](https://flatpak.org/setup).
+If you don't have Flatpak, you can get it from [here](https://flatpak.org/setup).

 ```bash
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo